fossabot/clecx/README.md

 ## Credits

 I learned a lot by reading the source of [Ceres](https://github.com/charpointer/ceres-lang).
-There might be a lot of similarities.
+There are a lot of similarities.

 ## Types

 `str`: Do not worry, there is no `String` and no `&str` do not panic!